 Photo by Luloo

 Jon’s approach to Japanese rope centers on its expression as a partnered movement art.
 He is particularly interested in how we can more effectively connect and communicate through movement and touch.
-Jon’s rope classes are informed by over twenty years of movement arts practice and teaching – including aikido, iaido, yoga, capoeira, and taijiquan – and his extensive experience in academic education.
+Jon’s rope classes are informed by over twenty years of movement arts practice and teaching – including aikido, iaido, yoga, capoeira, and taijiquan – and his professional experience in academic education.
 In addition to his work with Chicago Rope, Jon has taught and performed rope at many events in the US and Canada.